EZMED Primary Care

 • A small raised bump

-These symptoms often improve within a few days with basic wound care.
+These symptoms often improve over several days with basic wound care and observation.

 • Severe pain at the bite site